sereen-786/tasks/Task_2/test/README.md

 ## 5. Execution of test cases

-1. Open the git bash or cmd promt
+1. Open the git bash or cmd prompt

 2. Create a folder and clone the repo or download the repo
 ```bash